bhavikpatelcs/PDFDownloader/README.md

 ##File Downloader

-This program downloads all the PDF available on the given URL as a input and stores it to the given location.I wrote this code to make the task of downloading large number of file from some course website(e.g coursera).
+This program downloads all file like PDF, JPG, PNG available on the given URL as a input and stores it to the given location.I wrote this code to make the task of downloading large number of file from some course website(e.g coursera).

 ##How To Run This Program